-- Modified rules relating to the 15 year straight-line cost recovery for qualified restaurant property (allowing buildings to now be included), I.R.C.
-Section 168(e)(7)
+- For assets placed in service on or before December 31, 2017, modified rules relating to the 15 year straight-line cost recovery for qualified restaurant property (allowing buildings to now be included), I.R.C.
+Section 168(e)(7).

 Depreciation Differences.
-Depreciation differences due to the Federal acts mentioned above should be treated as follows (If the taxpayer has depreciation differences from more than one Federal act, it is not necessary to make a separate adjustment for each act):
+Depreciation differences due to the federal tax acts mentioned above should be treated as follows (if the taxpayer has depreciation differences from more than one federal tax act, it is not necessary to make a separate adjustment for each act):

-- Depreciation must be computed one way for Federal purposes and another way for Georgia purposes.
-To compute depreciation for Federal purposes, taxpayers should use the current year IRS Form 4562 and attach it to the Georgia return.
-This should be entered on the other addition line of the return.
+- Depreciation must be computed one way for federal purposes and another way for Georgia purposes.
+Taxpayers should attach the current year IRS Form 4562 to the Georgia return.
+Federal depreciation should be added back to Georgia income by entering it on the other addition line of the return.

-- Depreciation must also be computed for Georgia purposes.
-Taxpayers should use Georgia Form 4562 to compute depreciation for Georgia purposes and attach it to the Georgia return.
-This should be entered on the other subtraction line of the return.
+- Depreciation must then be computed for Georgia purposes on Georgia Form 4562 which should be attached to the Georgia return.
+Georgia depreciation should be entered on the other subtraction line of the return.

 Other Differences.
 Other differences should be placed on the other addition or subtraction line of the applicable return.
 Attach a statement to the return explaining these differences.

-Additionally, the provisions listed above may have an indirect effect on the calculation of Georgia taxable income.
-Adjustments for the items listed below should be added or subtracted on your Georgia income tax form.
+Additionally, decoupling from certain federal provisions may have other effects on the calculation of Georgia taxable income.
+Adjustments for the items listed below should be added or subtracted on your Georgia income tax form, as appropriate.

-- When property is sold for which the bonus depreciation was claimed, there will be a difference in the gain or loss on the sale of the property.
+- When property is sold for which federal bonus depreciation was claimed, there will be a difference in the gain or loss on the sale of the property for Georgia purposes.

-- The depreciation adjustment may be different if the taxpayer is subject to the passive loss rules and is not able to claim the additional depreciation on the Federal return.
+- The depreciation adjustment for Georgia may be different if the taxpayer is subject to the passive loss rules and is not able to claim the additional bonus depreciation on the federal return.

-- Other Federal items that are computed based on Federal Adjusted Gross Income or Federal Taxable Income will have to be recomputed if the provisions of the Federal Acts are claimed.
+- Other federal items that are computed based on Federal Adjusted Gross Income (FAGI) or Federal Taxable Income (FTI) will have to be recomputed if FAGI or FTI are affected by provisions from which Georgia has decoupled.

-Furthermore, in 2003 the IRS started requiring separate reporting, to shareholders of S Corporations and partners of partnerships, for the gain from asset sales for which an I.R.C.
+Also, in 2003 the IRS started requiring separate reporting, to shareholders of S corporations and partners of partnerships, for the gain from asset sales for which an I.R.C.
 Section 179 deduction was claimed.
 Georgia follows the separate reporting treatment of the gain and the Section 179 deduction.
-Accordingly, the gain should not be reported directly on the S Corporation or partnership return, but the gain, along with any Georgia adjustment to the gain (due to the Federal acts), should be reported separately to the shareholders or partners.
+Accordingly, the gain should not be reported directly on the S corporation or partnership return, but the gain, along with any Georgia adjustment to the gain (due to the federal tax acts), should be reported separately to the shareholders or partners.